-I spend most of my time studying and writing about intractable debates over science, technology, and the environment.
-It is at times a depressing experience.
-Not only is climate change, for example, a grave threat, but it is one of the world’s most divisive issues.
+I spend most of my time studying, writing, and teaching about intractable debates over science, technology, and the environment.
+It is, at times, a depressing experience.
+Climate change, for example, is a grave threat and one of the world’s most divisive issues.

-Over the years, I have learned that strong discipline is required to avoid the easiest, most comfortable narrative, and to reconcile in my writing competing visions of the “good society.”
+Over the years, I have learned that strong discipline is required to avoid the easiest, most comfortable narratives and to reconcile in my writing competing visions of the “good society.”

-Therefore, several years ago, I decided to dramatically minimize my social media use and screen time, shifting most of my reading back to print, as I dedicated portions of each day to introspection and contemplation.
+Therefore, several years ago, I decided to dramatically minimize my social media use and screen time.
+I also shifted most of my reading back to print and dedicated portions of each day to introspection and contemplation.

-The vast complexity of the problems we face requires us to engage in almost constant updating of our assumptions and beliefs, a goal best reached not through full throated advocacy, but via contemplative engagement with a diversity of voices and ideas.
+The vast complexity of our problems requires us to constantly update our assumptions and beliefs, a goal best reached not through full-throated advocacy but via contemplative engagement with diverse voices and ideas.

 The outrage machine